AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Mad King's Mask | The Lonely Moon
+Early | Memory | Hometown
-Mid | Memory / Forget-Me-Not / Rainbow of Absence | Because of You
-Late | Key to the Deep | An Old Pal's Legacy
+Mid | Mad King's Mask / Forget-Me-Not / Rainbow of Absence | Because of You OR The Lonely Moon OR An Old Pal's Legacy Late | Key to the Deep | An Old Pal's Legacy OR The Lonely Moon

 !!! note
-    You want to go shop F5 to get Because of You ASAP.
-After Heimdall fight, it's recommended to go shop right away to swap Because of You for An Old Pal's Legacy.
+    Hometown is best here in order to get Hua signets at +3.
+You can swap it out later for TLM or Tsukimi.
+As for Because of You, it's up to you if you want to secure Tempered Warrior during your run.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | BR
-Mid | VK | BR
+Mid | AE | BK
 Late | AE | BR

 !!! note
-    You want to save BR specifically for after entering Herrscher Mode on the first snap.
-Basically, when you're about to use your first Blackhole in Herrscher Form for the maximum output of damage possible.
-Combine this with Sirin and Kalpas Support Skill and you end up dealing a shitton of damage.

-!!! danger
-    VK for Heimdall fight is recommended in order to fill his Heavy Bar Trauma.
-Do note that this is specifically for getting him out of Red Mode forcibly once its filled.
+    These are your staple, standard supports for the entirety of the run.
+If you are not feeling confident for Heimdall, you can bring BK in place of BR, but 4/4 HoFS is very much capable of bruteforcing Heimdall.

 ####<p align="center">Elysia - Signet of ■■</p>